-- ensuring that the work of the Board is carried out effectively - ensuring that decisions are made on requisite matters and that minutes are kept - convening meetings and ensuring that requisite decision material is sent to Board members - acting as a contact and maintaining regular contact with the CEO and management - acting as a contact with the owners regarding ownership issues - maintaining regular contact with the auditor and ensuring that the auditor is summoned to attend a meeting in conjunction with the interim report for June and the year-end report - ensuring that the Board continuously updates and deepens its knowledge about the operations - ensuring that the Board's work is evaluated by the Board members annually
+- ensuring that the work of the Board is carried out effectively - ensuring that decisions are made on requisite matters and that minutes are kept - convening meetings and ensuring that requisite decision material is sent to Board members - acting as a contact and maintaining regular contact with the CEO and - acting as a contact with the owners regarding ownership issues - maintaining regular contact with the auditor and ensuring that the auditor is summoned to attend a meeting in conjunction with the interim report for June and the year-end report - ensuring that the Board continuously updates and deepens its knowledge about the operations - ensuring that the Board's work is evaluated by the Board members

-Work of the Board in 2017
+Work of the Board in 2018

-During 2017, a total of 13 minuted Board meetings were held: eight ordinary meetings, one statutory meeting, and four extra Board meetings.
+During 2018, a total of 15 minuted Board meetings were held: six ordinary meetings, one statutory meeting, and eight extra Board meetings.
 Board meetings have a recurrent structure with established key items.
 Information and documentation for decision ahead of Board meetings are usually sent out approximately one week before each meeting.
-An external secretary to the Board has taken the minutes of the Board up to and including the Board meeting on 16 August 2017, after which Ratos's general counsel has taken over the role of secretary for the Board of Directors.
+Ratos's General Counsel has taken the minutes at the Board meetings.

 Extra Board meetings normally examine acquisition and divestment issues as well as financing, and are held when such matters requiring a Board decision arise.
-2017 was a year of great activity in terms of the divestment of companies, modifications to Ratos's strategy, the redemption of preference shares and addressing issues pertaining to the change in CEO.
+2018 was a year characterised by the divestment of companies, the preparation of new financial targets, capital contributions and other financing issues.
 Senior executives at Ratos attended Board meetings to present specific issues.